Diagnosing LEMS

 LEMS typically starts with muscle weakness in the upper legs and hips, including the pelvic girdle.12 As symptoms spread and worsen, the patient’s gait is affected, making walking difficult and unsteady.5,6 In some cases, this weakness leads to a specific waddling motion, commonly referred to as “LEMS gait.”

-Classic demonstration of LEMS Proximal Weakness
+Demonstration of Proximal Weakness

 Proximal Weakness in LEMS